 - Fungal Infections: Fungus can invade areas of the body, such as the skin, nails or hair, creating a fungal infection.
 Although these infections are common and generally mild, symptoms may be more serious for individuals with reduced immunity.
 Treatments can include topical creams, oral antibiotics, antibiotic cream and others, depending on the type and severity of the infection.

 - Skin Cancer: Almost one in five Americans will develop some form of skin cancer within their lifetimes, but early treatment can resolve most cancers before they become life-threatening.
-There are multiple forms of skin cancer, and treatment may vary according to the form the disease takes.
+There are multiple forms of cancer, and treatment may vary according to the form the disease takes.
 Some treatments include Mohs surgery, curettage and desiccation, radiation therapy, cryosurgery and surgical excision, but prevention is always the best treatment.

 Dermatology also involves more than the identification and treatment of diseases.
-Because the skin is the most visible part of the human body, dermatologists are also concerned with cosmetic procedures to maintain and improve the overall appearance of the skin, hair and nails.
+Because it is the most visible part of the human body, dermatologists are also concerned with cosmetic procedures to maintain and improve the overall appearance of the skin, hair and nails.
 These include cosmetic injections, liposuction, chemical peels, scar or tattoo removal and many other such treatments.

-While some skin care strategies can be complicated and expensive, a basic skin care routine could be implemented in your life with little effort.
+While some skin care strategies can be complicated and expensive, a basic care routine could be implemented in your life with little effort.
 The following are some simple practices which can help maintain healthy skin.